-As of December 31, 2009, there was approximately \$1,828 of total unrecognized compensation cost related to stock options granted under the LTIP.
-This cost is expected to be recognized over a weighted average vesting period of 1.98 years.
+As of December 31, 2010, there was approximately \$1,473 of total unrecognized compensation cost related to stock options granted under the LTIP, net of estimated forfeitures.
+This cost is expected to be recognized over a remaining weighted average vesting period of approximately 1.5 years.
 Total unrecognized compensation cost will be adjusted for any future changes in estimated and actual forfeitures.

 The Company uses the Black-Scholes-Merton option-pricing model to estimate the fair value of each stock option grant as of the date of grant and the fair value of each stock option modification as of the modification date.
 The resulting compensation cost for fixed awards with graded vesting schedules is amortized on a straight-line basis over the vesting period for the entire award.
-The expected term of awards granted under the 2006 Plan has been determined based on giving consideration to the contractual term, the full vesting of these awards in December 2007, provisions that delay exercise during certain periods, current market value compared to exercise price of a share and the time frame within which options must be exercised upon termination of employment.
 The expected term of awards granted under the LTIP has been determined using the simplified method as outlined in the applicable ASC 718 and SAB No. 110 guidance.
 The expected volatility is determined based on the average of comparable public companies', deemed competitors of the Company, historical stock prices over the most recent period commensurate with the expected term of the award.
 The risk-free interest rate is based on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.
+The expected dividend yield is based on our intent to not issue cash dividends in the foreseeable future.